SerinaKaye/azure-docs/articles/machine-learning/service/overview-what-happened-to-workbench.md

 ## Support timeline

-You can continue to use your experimentation and model management accounts as well as the Workbench application for a while longer after September 2018.
-Support for the following resources will be removed progressively in the 3-4 months after that release.
+You can continue to use your experimentation and model management accounts as well as the Workbench application until January 9th, 2019.
+Support for the following resources will be removed progressively in the 3-4 months prior.
 You can still find the documentation for the old features in the [Resources section](../desktop-workbench/tutorial-classifying-iris-part-1.md) at the bottom of the table of contents.

 |Phase|Support details for earlier features|
 |:---:|----------------|